SheIsBukki/bukola/src/blog/post-1.md

 However, I ended up using my custom code inspired by [Noah's article](https://noahflk.com/blog/astro-table-of-contents).

-Unlike Noah's approach where he mapped through all the posts to extract the headings, I extracted the headings from each post's rendered content like so;
+Unlike Noah's approach where he mapped through all the posts to extract the headings, I extracted the headings from each post's rendered content.

 ```ts
 // Noah's approach